mostafa-saeed/100-days-of-code/log.md

     - [Maybe] Information Security
 - I want to start working on some side-projects after I finish (Or perhaps during the challenge).
 - After working with the Regular Expressions today I thought maybe I can tweet about them to help the others.

+### Day 2: 7th Jul 20

+**Today's Progress**: Completed JS Regular Expressions exercises on FreeCodeCamp.com.
+I'm struggling with the 'Palindrome Checker' exercise.
+However I finished 'Caesars Cipher' & 'Telephone Number Validator' exercises.

+**Thoughts:**
+- I feel more excited about the challenge.
+- I want to create a small project the next weekend (Maybe a bot).